This article was originally published in October 2020 but was updated in June 2022.

 - Training: How easy and how often will staff need to be retrained with the system?

-- Security: Is the vendor staying on top of HIPAA requirements, offering BAAs and incorporating new security/encryption measures into the system?
+- Security: Is the vendor staying on top of HIPAA requirements, offering business associate agreements, and incorporating new security/encryption measures into the system?

-AMD Global Telemedicine delivers telemedicine and telehealth solutions that accommodate the immediate needs of patients and practices today and adapt to program expansion and sustainability in the future.
-Contact our team today to begin learning about our personalized systems that seamlessly connect patients with remote healthcare providers, regardless of location, circumstance or time.
+AMD Global Telemedicine delivers telemedicine and telehealth solutions that accommodate the immediate needs of patients and practices today and adapt to the innovative healthcare delivery models of the future.
+Contact our team today to begin learning about our personalized systems that seamlessly connect patients with remote healthcare providers regardless of location, circumstance, or time.